 Powder bed fusion encompasses a variety of AM techniques including direct metal laser melting (DMLM), direct metal laser sintering (DMLS), electron beam melting (EBM), selective laser sintering (SLS) and selective heat sintering (SHS).
 Electron beams, lasers or thermal print heads are used to melt or partially melt fine layers of material after which excess powder is blasted away.

 Sheet lamination can be split into two technologies; laminated object manufacturing (LOM) and ultrasonic additive manufacturing (UAM).
 Laminated object manufacturing is suited to creating items with visual or aesthetic appeal and uses alternate layers of paper and adhesive.
-This technique uses ultrasonic welding to join thin metal sheets; a low energy, low temperature process UAM can be used with various metals such as aluminium, stainless steel and titanium.
+UAM uses ultrasonic welding to join thin metal sheets; a low energy, low temperature process, UAM can be used with various metals such as aluminium, stainless steel and titanium.

 This process uses a vat of liquid resin photopolymer to create an object layer by layer.
-Mirrors are used to direct ultraviolet light which cures each resin layer through photopolymerisation.
+Mirrors are used to direct ultraviolet light which cures the successive layers of resin through photopolymerisation.

 The first of which is sintering whereby the material is heated without being liquified to create complex high resolution objects.
 Direct metal laser sintering uses metal powder whereas selective laser sintering uses a laser on thermoplastic powders so that the particles stick together.